 - students at the undergrad (1st to 4th year) and grad level within Bachelor of Arts, Bachelor of Engineering and Bachelor of Science

 - creative thinkers who are able to identify innovative ideas to student career and employment challenges

 - highly motivated individuals who enjoy discussing and brainstorming student issues

-- able to commit to attend 2-3 meetings (1.5 hr meetings) per semester at Career Services
+- able to commit to attend 2-3 meetings (1.5 hr meetings) during winter semester at Career Services

 - able to commit to respond to email surveys or questions on your thoughts and ideas